Photo Credit: Fritz Olenberger

 Grab a spot and set your seats up ahead of time along State Street.
 From historic floats to historical reenactment, sit back and cheer, as you’ll be in clear view of this parade from the heart of downtown Santa Barbara.
 Starting at West Cabrillo Blvd to State Street, the parade will then finish at 1500 State Street.

-Nab a prime spot of real estate for watching El Desfile Histórico from the air-conditioned interior of Loquita and dig into a Fiesta-inspired lunch featuring authentic bocadillos, paella, postres and Fiesta party favors.
-Don’t miss Loquita’s all-you-can-drink signature sangria along with a live Flamenco performance by Zermeño Dance Academy at 1:30pm.
-And for your little ones, cascarón decorating – traditional Fiesta confetti eggs – will keep them occupied while you soak up the colorful music and tradition.
-(202 State St, Santa Barbara, CA 93101)
+Nab a prime spot of real estate for watching El Desfile Histórico from the air-conditioned interior of Loquita, or feel live a VIP with curbside seating as you dig into a Fiesta-inspired lunch featuring Verduras Paella, Bellota (ham carving station), Ensalada (salad bar), Postre (dessert), and most importantly Fiesta party favors.
+Don’t miss Loquita’s all-you-can-drink signature sangria along with live Flamenco performances.
+And for your little ones, cascarónes– traditional Fiesta confetti eggs – will be available to keep them occupied while you soak up the colorful music and tradition.
+(202 State St, Santa Barbara, CA 93101) Learn More

 Our Lady of Guadalupe Mercado, 11 a.m. – 9 p.m.